-- E = Express.js, a framework which supports and is used to host Node.js projects.
+E = Express.js, a framework that supports and is used to host Node.js projects.

 MongoDB offers a more flexible, accommodating layer for storing data.
-Node.js provides a better nexus for running your server, while Express.js helps standardize how you build your websites.
-On the client, AngularJS provides a clean way of adding interactive functions and AJAX-driven rich components.
-Put them all together and they make a clean, coherent mechanism for moving data from user to disk farm and back again.
+Node.js provides a better nexus for running your server, while Express.js helps to standardize how you build your websites.
+On the client-side, AngularJS provides a clean way of adding interactive functions and AJAX-driven rich components.
+The amalgamation of all makes a clean, coherent mechanism for moving data from the user to the disk farm and back again.

-- The MEAN components are open source; which MEANs the stack gets updated regularly.
-In addition to it, it is easy and flexible to understand and use which helps the developers to customize as per your needs.
+The MEAN components are open source; in other words, the stack gets updated regularly.
+In addition to this, it is easy to use, flexible to understand, and moreover assists the developers to customize as per the requirements.

-- Other advantages are the huge module library of node.js and the use of JSON is to transfer the data are a few other features of MEAN.
+A massive module library of node.js and the use of JSON to transfer the data are a few other features of MEAN.

 MEAN Stack Architecture Explanation

-- After that Request enter in the phase 3 which is ExpressJs it make request to the database.
+- In phase 3, which is ExpressJS makes the request to the database.

-- After that MongoDB retrieve the data and return the response to the ExpressJs.
+- MongoDB retrieves the data & returns the response back to the ExpressJS.

-- Then ExpressJs return response to the NodeJS and then NodeJS return it to the AngularJS to display the result.
+- Then ExpressJS sends a response back to the NodeJS and then NodeJS forwards it to the AngularJS to display the result.

 AngularJS is a structural framework for dynamic web apps.
-It lets you use HTML as your template language and lets you extend HTML’s syntax to express your application’s components clearly and succinctly.
-AngularJS data binding and dependency injection eliminates much of the code you currently have to write.
+It lets you use HTML as your template language and allows you to extend HTML syntax to express your application’s components clearly and succinctly.
+AngularJS data binding and dependency injection eliminate much of the code you currently have to write.
 And it all happens within the browser, making it an ideal partner with any server technology.

-- AngularJS is in open source, completely free, and used by thousands of developers around the It is licensed under the Apache License version 2.0.
+- An open-source, completely free, and used by thousands of developers around the world.
+It is licensed under the Apache License version 2.0.

-- It is the lowest level of the pattern responsible for maintaining data.
+It is the lowest level of pattern responsible for maintaining data.

-- It is responsible for displaying all or a portion of the data to the user.
+It is responsible for displaying all or a portion of data to the user.

-- A presentation of data in a particular format, triggered by the controller’s decision to present the data.
-They are script-based template systems such as JSP, ASP, PHP and very easy to integrate with AJAX technology.
+A presentation of data in a particular format is triggered by the controller’s decision to present the data.
+They are script-based template systems such as JSP, ASP, and PHP and are very easy to integrate with AJAX technology.

 NodeJS (Server Side)

-- All APIs of Node.js library are asynchronous, that is, non-blocking.
-It essentially MEANs a Node.js based server never waits for an API to return data.
-The server moves to the next API after calling it and a notification mechanism of Events of Node.js helps the server to get a response from the previous API call
+All APIs of the Node.js library is asynchronous, that is, non-blocking.
+It essentially means a Node.js-based server never waits for an API to return data.
+The server moves to the next API after calling it and a notification mechanism of Events of Node.js helps the server to get a response from the previous API call.

 2) Very Fast

-- Node.js uses a single threaded model with event looping.
-Event mechanism helps the server to respond in a non-blocking way and makes the server highly scalable as opposed to traditional servers which create limited threads to handle requests.
-Node.js uses a single threaded program and the same program can provide service to a much larger number of requests than traditional servers like Apache HTTP Server.
+Node.js uses a single-threaded model with event looping.
+The event mechanism helps the server to respond in a non-blocking way and makes the server highly scalable as opposed to traditional servers which create limited threads to handle requests.
+Node.js uses a single-threaded program and the same program can provide service to a much larger number of requests than traditional servers like Apache HTTP Server.

-- Here “n” number of Clients Send request to Web Server.
+- Here “n” number of Clients Send a request to the Web Server.
 Let us assume they are accessing our Web Application concurrently.

 - Web Server internally maintains a Limited Thread pool.
-Let us assume “m” number of Threads in Thread pool.
+Let us assume the “m” number of Threads in the Thread pool.

 - Web Server receives those requests one by one.

-- Thread T-1 reads Client-1 Request-1 and process it
+- Thread T-1 reads Client-1 Request-1 and processes it

 - Client-1 Request-1 does not require any Blocking IO Operations

-- Thread T-1 does necessary steps and prepares Response-1 and send it back to the Server
+- Thread T-1 does the necessary steps and prepares Response-1 and sends it back to the Server

-- Web Server in-turn send this Response-1 to the Client-1
+- Web Server in-turn sends this Response-1 to the Client-1

 - Web Server pickup another Client-2 Request-2, Pickup one Thread T-2 from Thread pool and assign this request to Thread T-2

-- Thread T-2 reads Client-1 Request-2 and process it
+- Thread T-2 reads Client-1 Request-2 and processes it

 - Client-1 Request-2 does not require any Blocking IO Operations

-- Thread T-2 does necessary steps and prepares Response-2 and send it back to the Server
+- Thread T-2 does necessary steps and prepares Response-2 and sends it back to the Server

-- Web Server in-turn send this Response-2 to the Client-2
+- Web Server in-turn sends this Response-2 to the Client-2

-- Thread T-n reads Client-n Request-n and process it
+- Thread T-n reads Client-n Request-n and processes it

-- Client-n Request-n require heavy Blocking IO and computation Operations
+- Client-n Request-n requires heavy Blocking IO and computation Operations

-- Web Server in-turn send this Response-n to the Client-n
+- Web Server in-turn sends this Response-n to the Client-n

-If “n” is greater than “m” (Most of the times, its true), then server assigns Threads to Client Requests up to available Threads.
-After all m Threads are utilized, then remaining Client’s Request should wait in the Queue until some of the busy Threads finish their Request-Processing Job and free to pick up next Request.
-If those threads are busy with Blocking IO Tasks (For example, interacting with Database, file system, JMS Queue, external services etc.) for longer time, then remaining clients should wait longer time.
+If “n” is greater than “m” (Most of the time, it’s true), then the server assigns Threads to Client Requests up to available Threads.
+After all m Threads are utilized, then the remaining Client’s Request should wait in the Queue until some of the busy Threads finish their Request-Processing Job and are free to pick up the next Request.
+If those threads are busy with Blocking IO Tasks (For example, interacting with the database, file system, JMS Queue, external services, etc.) for a longer time, then the remaining clients should wait a long time.

-- Once Threads are free in Thread Pool and available for next tasks, Server pickup those threads and assign them to remaining Client Requests.
+- Once Threads are free in Thread Pool and available for the next tasks, the Server picks up those threads and assigns them to remain Client Requests.

-- Each Thread utilizes many resources like memory etc. So before going those Threads from busy state to waiting state, they should release all acquired resources
+- Each Thread utilizes many resources like memory etc. So before going to those Threads from the busy state to waiting for the state, they should release all acquired resources

 Express provides a minimal interface for us to build our applications.
-It is minimal, providing us the absolutely required tools to build our app and flexible, there are numerous modules available on npm for express, which can be directly plugged into an express.
+Provides absolutely necessary tools to build our app with flexibility.
+There are numerous modules available on npm for express, which can be directly plugged into an express.
 Database integration, template engines, and basic multiple routing can be performed.
 It not only helps middleware to respond to HTTP requests but also helps to dynamically render HTML pages by passing arguments to templates.

-When the user sends a request to through AngularJS then that request is firstly accessed by the NodeJS threading is done in the NodeJS and then it is sent to the ExpressJS to Create, Read, Update and Delete the API for the Request.
-ExpressJs host the website for the NodeJS.
-Both NodeJS and ExpressJS are server side languages.
-After CURD the API data is retrieved from the MongoDB ad then send it to the User.
+When the user sends a request through AngularJS then that request is firstly accessed by the NodeJS.
+Threading is done in the NodeJS and then it is sent to the ExpressJS to Create, Read, Update and Delete the API for the request.
+ExpressJS hosts the website for NodeJS.
+Both NodeJS and ExpressJS are server-side languages.
+After CURD, the API data is retrieved from MongoDB and then send to the User.

 - Create (POST) – Make something